-You can put a few drops of clary sage oil into a room diffuser or essential oil burner.
-Ensure any previous oils are throughly cleaned as some are not appropriate for use in pregnancy.
+Make sure any previous oils are thoroughly cleaned off as some are not appropriate for use in pregnancy.

 You can use clary sage oil in this way from 37 weeks in any room, and can also be used in labour to enhance contractions.
-That said, if you get fed up of the smell, then it can be difficult to get rid of it quickly so probably not advised during labour itself.
+However, if you get fed up of the smell, then it can be difficult to get rid of it quickly so it is therefore probably not advised during labour itself.

-The oil can be massaged over the entire body, but is particularly nice to massage into your bump.
-This helps to make a connection with your baby and coupled with some great relaxation music and birth visualisations, can be a wonderful way to encourage labour to start.
+The oil can be massaged over the entire body but is particularly nice to Massage into your bump.
+This helps to make a connection with your baby and coupled with relaxation music and birth visualisations, it can be a wonderful way to encourage labour to start.

 You can add a few (5-10) drops into a bath to get a fully immersive clary sage oil experience.
 You get the benefit of the oil on your skin, but also through the steam of the bath get the inhalation as well – double whammy!

-In order to prevent the oil collecting on the surface of the water, add the drops to an eggcup of milk before pouring into the bath.
-The milk acts to help disperse the oil.
+In order to prevent the oil collecting on the surface of the water, add the drops to an eggcup of milk bef

 Use of clary sage oil to induce labour